ElenaP268/DB-Project/README.md

 4. In the data loading script, update the file path to match the new directory.
 5. Open the command line and run the script.

+## Optional: Enable Automatic Login
+1. Replace the placeholder password in Config.java with your actual MySQL password.

 ## Launching the GUI
-1. Before launching the interface, replace the placeholder password in Config.java with your actual MySQL password.
-2.
-(ADD INSTRUCTIONS)
+1. Run db-interface.jar using an up-to-date version of Java.